The views expressed by the host on this program dazzle and rivet the people of this nation.

 You know, my staff sends me their vacation schedule.

-They think they're pulling tricks on me and fast ones on me, and they'll they'll give me the date range, and I'll look, and the end of the vacation is always a Monday with a return to work on Tuesday.
+And the end of the vacation is always a Monday with a return to work on Tuesday.

-I say that's fine.
+I say, that's fine.

 I don't mind being tricked.

-Anyway, the point is I decided to trick myself this year.
+Anyway, the point is, I decided to trick myself this year.

-And so uh rather than hustle a get back on Sunday when all the other plebs are.
+And so rather than hustle to get back on Sunday when all the other plebes are, we're going to get back on Monday.

-So Mark Belling will be here on uh on Monday, I'll be back Tuesday.
+So Mark Belling will be here on Monday.

-So the point is this is a last live program, but whatever you want to talk about, have at it and feel free.
+So the point is, this is a last live program, but whatever you want to talk about, have at it and feel free.

-It does not have to be politics, it does not have to be the news of the day.
+It does not have to be the news of the day.

 There's certain things that Snerdley will say no, like if you complain about the electric bill or you want to share a carrot cake recipe or something like that.